Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 #### 📌 Pinned in this channel: {.h5}

 - Link to Virtual Coffee Teams Volunteer Form
-- Link to Virtual Coffee’s Code Of Conduct
+- Link to Virtual Coffee’s Code of Conduct
-- Link to Report Form Code Of Conduct
+- Link to Report Form Code of Conduct

 ---